13 City of Cape Town, South Africa: Aligning Internal Data Capabilities with External Research PartnershipsHugh Cole (City of Cape Town)

 The primary data privacy law in South Africa is the Protection of Personal Information Act (POPI) of 2013 (Republic of South Africa 2013).
 Though the law is technically in effect, it has yet to be implemented and enforced: this has introduced uncertainty around how to comply with the law.
 It is expected to be implemented sometime in 2020 and includes a one-year grace period such that strict enforcement would begin in 2021 (Giles 2020).
 Because there is no precedent, there is little guidance on what practical measures to take in order to comply, though the law is similar to the European Union’s General Data Protection Regulation (GDPR).

 POPI has two primary clauses that affect the use of data containing personally identifiable information by researchers.
 First, it states that sufficiently de-identified data leads to compliance with the law.
 This is also often required by university human subjects research review boards in situations where consent is difficult to obtain, such as with administrative records.
 The law is somewhat ambiguous as to what sufficiently de-identified data means as well as with the point at which de-identification must occur.
-Second, POPI states that legitimate research use of personally identifiable data is exempt from the law.123 The precise interpretation of the limitations imposed by POPI for research purposes is still under discussion by lawyers in Cape Town and elsewhere.
+Second, POPI states that legitimate research use of personally identifiable data is exempt from the law.283 The precise interpretation of the limitations imposed by POPI for research purposes is still under discussion by lawyers in Cape Town and elsewhere.
 In practice, CCT intends to de-identify all shared data unless access to personal identifiers is essential to the proposed research and is governed by a data use agreement that ensures confidentiality and restricts further dissemination.

-To comply with POPI, CCT currently uses a combination of de-identification techniques and a disclosure control framework that filters and prioritizes legitimate research requests (described in the next section).
+To comply with POPI, CCT currently uses a combination of de-identification techniques and a disclosure control framework that filters and prioritizes legitimate research requests (described in section 13.4.3).
 Looking ahead, CCT data custodians will flag data sets with personally identifiable information through a tag in the metadata, applied to either the entire data set or specific variables within it.
 Additionally, data custodians may also categorize the sensitivity of the data set based on criteria still under development.
 This metadata will provide a streamlined and systematic approach to managing confidentiality concerns and POPI compliance.

 While standards for managing most administrative records are still evolving, standards around spatial data are more entrenched.
 The Spatial Data Infrastructure Act of 2003 delineates the ways that spatial data and metadata are collected, maintained, and published by public bodies in South Africa, primarily to ease integration of various data sources and to minimize costs (Republic of South Africa 2003).
 CCT complies with these standards and regulations when sharing spatial data of any kind.
 Given that property identifiers are often used for linking across different administrative data sets, spatial data linked to these identifiers are particularly sensitive in the case of CCT.